Phaips/Droplet-FRAP/README.md

 The config.ijm is a Fiji/ImageJ macro intended to properly scale and label the fluorescence images (ideal for biomolecular condensates)

-The export.py can be used as a Jython script in Fiji/ImageJ to calculate and export (.csv) FRAP intensities from selected ROI's
+The export.py can be used as a Jython script in Fiji/ImageJ to calculate and export (.csv) FRAP intensities from selected ROIs

 The plotting.py is intended to plot the FRAP curves nicely (since Fiji/ImageJ plots look garbage) from the exported data